Church of God Affiliation

 Thirty-one congregations in the four western provinces have formed an assembly for cooperative ministry.
 A coordinating staff functions in the office in Camrose, AB, but all officers serve as volunteers.

-Western Canada Assembly is an independent, federally chartered entity, but maintains a fraternal working relationship with Eastern Canada and U.S. assemblies.
-Congregations are locally controlled and associate with the Assembly on a voluntary basis.
+Canadian Church of God Ministries (chog.ca) is an independent, federally chartered entity, but maintains a fraternal working relationship with Eastern Canada and U.S. assemblies.
+Congregations are locally controlled and associate with the assembly on a voluntary basis.

 A Brief History of the Church of God Movement